opengeospatial/geotiff/GeoTIFF Standard/standard/README.md

 This folder contains the text for the standard

-* standard_document.adoc - the main standard document with references to all sections
+* GeoTiff.adoc - the main standard document with references to all sections
 * remaining adocs - each section of the standard document is in a separate document: follow directions in each document to populate
 * images - directory for image files used as figures
 * requirements - directory for requirements and requirement classes to be referenced in clause_7_normative_text.adoc